sequenceiq/slider/src/site/md/rolehistory.md

     addRequest(Node, RoleID) -> OutstandingRequest
         (and an updated request Map with a new entry)

-### RecentlyReleasedList ###
+### AvailableNodes ###

-An optimization: for each role retain a short list of nodes that were released.

-1. When a role instance on that node is requested, it should be removed from this list (irrespective of how that node what chosen).
-1. When a role instance is released *after an explicit release request*, if there are no role instances or outstanding requests, its node Id should be pushed to the front of the RecentlyReleasedList for that role.
+This is an `array[RoleId]` of `List<Node>` storing nodes that are available for allocation, ordered by more recently released.
+To accelerate node selection, rather than scan the entire set of nodes to find the most recent available node, this list can be picked instead.
+The performance benefit is most significant when requesting multiple nodes, as the scan for M locations from N nodes is reduced from M*N comparisons to 1 Sort + M list lookups.

+Each list can be created off the Node Map by building for each role a sorted list of all Nodes which are available for an instance of that role, using a comparator that places the most recently released node ahead of older nodes.

+This list is not persisted -when a Hoya Cluster is frozen it is moot, and when an AM is restarted this structure can be build up while rebuilding the model of the cluster.

 1. When a node is needed for a new request, this list is consulted first.

-This list is not persisted -when a Hoya Cluster is frozen it is moot, and when an AM is restarted this optimisation can be built up as and when instances are released.

-The use of an explicit release request ensures that a failing node is not placed at the head of this list.

-**Update: this could simply be implemented as having a sorted list of nodes for every role, using the last_used time as the sort order **
+1. After the request is issued it can be removed from the list
+1. Whenever a container is released, if the node is now available for requests for that node, should be added to to the front of the list for that role.

+If the AM cannot find an entry in the list when looking for a node to request data from, it should assume that the Role History does not know of any nodes in the cluster that have hosted instances of that role and which are not in use.
+There are two possible strategies here

+1. Ask for an instance anywhere in the cluster
+1. Search the node map to identify other nodes which are (now) known about, but which are not hosting instances of a specific role -this can be used as the target for the next resource request.

+Strategy #1 is simpler; Strategy #2 *may* increase the affinity in the cluster, as the AM will be explicitly requesting an instance on a node which it knows is not running an instance of that role.

+#### *ISSUE: What to do about failing nodes

+Should a node whose container just failed be placed at the top of the stack, ready for the next request?

+If the container failed due to an unexpected crash in the application, asking for that container back *is the absolute right strategy* -it will bring back a new role instance on that machine.

+If the container failed because the node is now offline, the container request will not be satisified by that node.

+If there is a problem with the node, such that containers repeatedly fail on it, then re-requesting containers on it will amplify the damage.

 ## Actions